19-year-old woman sets record for solo global flight

 With the final touchdown, the teenager wants to infuse young women and girls worldwide with the spirit of aviation — and an enthusiasm for studies in the exact sciences, mathematics, engineering and technology.

-Raf Casert reported from Brussels
+Raf Casert reported from Brussels.